Air National Guard and Royal Thai Air Force begin planning on Enduring Partners 25

-Group photo from the Initial Planning Conference (IPC) for Enduring Partners 2025 in Thailand from February 6, 2025.
-(Courtesy Photo)
+With a renewed focus on improving combat readiness and combined joint interoperability, airmen from the Royal Thai Air Force (RTAF) and the Washington Air National Guard (WA ANG) participated in the Initial Planning Conference (IPC) for Enduring Partners 2025 in Thailand from February 3-7, 2025.

+“The IPC went extremely well.
+Both the Royal Thai Air Force and Washington Air National Guard brought motivated experts to the planning table, making it a highly collaborative and productive conference,” said Col. Carrie Wentzel, Director of Staff and co-chair of the conference.
+“The goal of EP25 is to leverage each military’s strengths to enhance combat readiness and interoperability between the Royal Thai Air Force and Washington Air National Guard.”

+This year’s exercise will follow the Multi-Domain Operations (MDO) Concept, which integrates mission impacts across air, space, and cyber domains.
+Participants from the Washington Air National Guard will travel to Thailand to take part in the Field Training Exercise (FTX) and Subject Matter Expert Exchange (SMEE) with RTAF units.
+Key topics covered during the exercise will include air operations, ground-controlled interception, Air Force special warfare, cyber operations, combat communication, humanitarian assistance and disaster relief, medical logistics, and space operations.

 |Date Taken: